stevepeak/kyoto/apps/mcp/README.md

 Detect unused code that was added in scope or became unreachable due to changes.

+### `browser-test`

+Run browser tests on code changes using an AI agent.
+Analyzes changes, generates test suggestions, and executes them automatically in a browser.

 ## Usage Tips

 - Use the `code-review` tool to run all checks at once, or call individual agent tools for specific analysis
 - All tools analyze unstaged changes by default
 - Results include severity levels: `error`, `bug`, `high`, `warn`, and `info`
+- Use `browser-test` to automatically test UI changes with an AI agent that can interact with your browser